wakr/FakeNewsGenerator/README.md

 main.py fetches original tweets from CNN and runs the generator.
 If there is already tweets saved to txt-file, program takes tweets from it.
 Program should print all information needed to successful generation.

+Note!
+If the program prints that it found about over 100 000 different candidate tweet combinations, evaluation phase of them would take several minutes.